dkaip/dkaip.github.io/docs/my-thoughts/on-vulkan/on-vulkan.md

 allowing it to be much closer to the holy grail of write for one API and run on all platforms.
 Sigh, if only it were that simple.
 {: .fs-5 .fw-300 }

-So, to answer the question of why I am writing this...In short, because almost all of the articles (and examples) I have found are written by people who know what they are talking about.
+So, to answer the question of why I am writing this; in short, because almost all of the articles (and examples) I have found are written by people who know what they are talking about.
 That sounds great, but, if you are not a person that already knows what they are talking about you are left in a position of climbing a near vertical learning curve and / or just living on faith taking the examples, coding them up, and poking at them with changes until you just get something that &quot;works&quot;.
 My hope in providing some